 - Consider planting deeper to get more uniform soil moisture.

 - Make sure the seed trench is closing and you are getting good seed-to-soil contact.
 If it’s not, you may need to run more closing wheel down pressure.
-Another option would be to look at additional closing wheel options like the Furrow Cruiser closing wheels that we offer.
+Another option would be to look at additional closing wheel options like the spiked closing wheels that we offer.

 Following these tips will help you get the most out of your planter during the season.
 For more information and additional care tips, you can always refer to the equipment owner’s manual or contact your Kinze dealer with questions.